okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/index.md

 ### Grant the required scopes

-> **Note:** If you have a custom Authorization Server, the scopes associated with the Custom Authenticator API are granted by default.
+> **Note:** If you have a custom Authorization Server, the scopes associated with the a custom authenticator are granted by default.
 See [Create an Authorization Server](/docs/guides/customize-authz-server/-/main/).

 When you are ready to grant the required scopes, follow these steps: